 Lucy looks after and loves her neighbouring allotment and from there discovered the delights of Bramblewood’s hazel coppice.
 Lucy has been a regular volunteer at the wood since its beginnings and she likes to share her skills in art, poetry and horticulture, whilst also highly valuing being a part of and supporting our mental health and therapeutic activities.
 She is now a volunteer Director for the the CIC, representing the local allotment community, and helping coordinate the development of the Forest Garden.
 For Lucy, Bramblewood’s brilliance lies in it offering a safe space where people can make connections as a community.

 Leila is mum and a Forest School Leader in training.
 Using all of her life experience in creativity & expression, Leila helps bring life & light to our midweek & Saturday child-led communities, as well as help others bring it out of themselves.
-Leila is a secretly keen builder, and every time everyone’s backs are turned, another little bit seems to be added to the Bramblewood hearth treehouse!
+Leila is a wonderfully-skilled dancer and gymnast and can often be seen hanging upside down, gliding across the ground or pirouetting in the woodland clearing.

-Rachel is a mum of two and for several years now, Rachel has been bringing her wild brilliance, enthusiasm & love of all things silly to Bramblewood’s ‘Badgers’ group (every other Saturday), for which we are very grateful to be party to!
+Rachel is a mum of two and for several years now, Rachel has been bringing her wild brilliance, enthusiasm & love of all things silly to Bramblewood’s weekend groups, as well as being a regular fixture on out Tuesday community.
+Rachel is completing her Forest School Leader qualification (Level 3) and is a fabulous activist, campaigning for and creating play opportunities for more and more children in Worcester.